Symmetry and symmetry breaking for the fractional Caffarelli-Kohn-Nirenberg inequality

 \subsection{Stability of the extremals}

-In this subsection, we will talk about the stability of minimizers in $\mathbb R^n$ (or equivalently, $\mathcal C$) and relate stability of $F_{\alpha,\beta}$ to the number of negative eigenvalues (Morse index) of $\bar L$ as in the local case \cite{Felli_Schneider}.
+In this subsection we restrict to the symmetry range of $\alpha$ and $\beta$ to assure the existence of a minimizer on $\mathbb R^n$ (or equivalently, on $\mathcal C$) and study its stability.
+More precisely, we will relate stability of $F_{\alpha,\beta}$ to the number of negative eigenvalues (Morse index) of $\bar L$ as in the local case \cite{Felli_Schneider}.

 For this, consider the functional

 among functions $V=V(t,\theta,\rho)$, where $e_i$ are given by \eqref{e_i}.
 Note that we have dropped some constants with respect to the energy \eqref{energy-extension}, for simplicity.
 Here $\kappa>0$.
 For the rest of the paper we will use this notation, unless the exact value of the constants is required in the proofs.